netzero-labs/netzero-labs/docs/tesla/BackupMode.md

 When vehicle charging stops: Set operational mode to Self-Powered.
 ```

-**Tip:** Remember to reset the operational mode to your normal setting, and Grid Charging if needed.
+**Note:** Remember to reset the operational mode to your normal setting, and Grid Charging if needed.

 ## Charging Rates by Mode